AlDjuric/Sobel_operator/README.md

 ## Features

 - Sobel edge detection algorithm implemented in HLS.
-- Support for various image sizes (modifiable parameters).
+- Efficient resource utilization.

 ---

-## Planned Enhancements
+## Planned Features

 - **Real-Time Image Processing**: Future versions will aim to process images in real-time, allowing for dynamic edge detection in video streams or high-speed camera inputs.
 - **Performance Optimization**: We plan to refine the algorithm and its implementation to ensure higher performance, focusing on faster processing times and reduced resource consumption on FPGA devices.